 - SMC PENTAX-A 1: 2 50mm (5/5, 20697, 1985-1998)

-The names of the lenses in this list correspond exactly to the inscription with the lens name near the front lens (except for the serial number).
+The lens names in this list correspond exactly to the lens name label on the lens barrel (except for the serial number and/or filter diameter).

 In parallel with the Takumar 1: 1.4 / 50 line, more lines were produced Takumar 1: 1.8 / 55 и Takumar 1: 2 / 55.